coral-streaming/coral-streaming.github.io/Overview-Architecture.md

 - **Platform**
 The platform itself has settings and statistics which can be obtained through the /api/platform endpoint.
-Platform statistics contains information about the number of machines currently in the cluster, the number of runtimes running on it, and other information.
+Platform statistics contains information about the number of machines currently in the cluster, the number of runtimes running on it, and other information about the Coral cluster as a whole.
 - **Runtimes**
 Runtimes are the most important resource that can be controlled by the API.
 Runtimes can be created with a POST operation and started and stopped with a PATCH operation.
+Statistics on runtimes can be obtained by a GET operation on the endpoint of the runtime.
 - **Actors**
 Interaction with individual actors that are present in runtimes is possible.
 This way statistics can be obtained for specific actors, or individual (debug) messages can be posted to an actor.
-In Coral, each actor in a runtime has its own standard endpoint.
+In Coral, each actor in a runtime gets its own endpoint.
 - **Users**
 If Coral's internal authentication mechanism is used, users can be added and granted permissions to specific runtimes and API calls.
 - **Permissions**
-Access to individual resources and combinations of users, verbs (POST, PATCH, etc) and endpoints can be controlled by permission objects.
+Access to individual endpoints can be controlled with the permission API.
+Individual API calls can be allowed or denied for specific users or HTTP verbs.
 - **Projects**
-Currently not present, but in the future, projects could be created in which users can design runtimes.
+Currently not present, but in the future, projects could be created in which users can create runtime definitions, which can then be started as runtimes.

 The full list of endpoints is given in the [API Reference](Documentation-ApiReference.html).